 Number 9, Pet Insurance on the checklist you can do directly.
 You can fill out the questions on the right and compare different Pet Insurance plans directly.

 This article is based on a blog published by Liberty Insurance

-Alexis is Marketing officer at Insurance Market.
+Alexis is Marketing Operations Director at Insurance Market.
+In addition to that, he looks after the Customer Experience.
 He guides the visitors of Insurance Market to the right place to compare and buy their personal insurance coverage.
-He likes to creates a bond with his customers and make sure that Insurance market delivers on its promise.
+He likes to create a bond with his customers and make sure that Insurance market delivers on its promise.